An evidence-based document investigation · 330 declassified files

 Five lines of evidence.
 One question.

-The investigation follows five analytical tracks through 224 records.
+The investigation follows five analytical tracks through 330 files.
 You can read them in any order, but this is how they connect.

 The full argument